4 Ingredients That Look Scary But Are Actually Good For Your Hair

 Cetearyl alcohol, however, falls into the category of fatty alcohols, which are oily, waxy substances that are non-drying and non-irritating.
 In fact, they’re so gentle that the FDA even allows them in products labeled “alcohol-free.”

 Cetearyl alcohol is made from two other fatty alcohols, cetyl and stearyl, which are found in plants like coconut and palm.
 It’s used in products as an emulsifier—which basically means it stops the mix of oils and water in your conditioner from separating out into a hot mess.
-It also works to keep the hair hydrated by trapping in moisture and adds “slip” to conditioners and creams to help them easily spread through and coat your hair.
-A triple win.

 The Drop